EatChangmyeong/infix-star/README.md

 All documented `infix` operators visible in `base`, organized into a table.

-This webpage is different from other "operators cheat sheet" in that it includes *all* operators declared as `infix`, not just ones from `Prelude`.
+This webpage is different from other "Haskell operators cheat sheet" in that it includes *all* operators declared as `infix`, not just ones from `Prelude`.

 ## What are those `.replit` files?